Prepare for your career as an athletic trainer with a master's degree in athletic training from the University of Wisconsin-Eau Claire.

 If you choose to work as an athletic trainer, you have more options than ever when it comes to work settings.
 Athletic trainers can be found covering colleges and high schools, but may also work in the military or staff organizations such as hospitals, performing arts organizations, NASCAR, rodeos and sports medicine clinics.
 Those who wish to pursue additional graduate degrees may find work as a biomechanist or a career in exercise physiology.
 Residency programs are also available to graduates and can enable you to work in exciting fields like pediatric orthopedics.

 All of these incredible paths begin right here at UW-Eau Claire with a master's degree in athletic training.

-Our graduate program is designed to prepare you for your career as an athletic trainer.
-In nearly every course you take, you will find opportunities for firsthand, experiential learning that takes you out of your seat and into the field — literally.
+In nearly every course you take in this program, you will find opportunities for firsthand, experiential learning that takes you out of your seat and into the field — literally.
 Courses are interactive and provide the chance to work in small groups and to practice tests and procedures similar to what will be used with future patients.
-Program curriculum is aligned with accreditation standards, ensuring you are learning what the industry needs, including appropriate treatment practices and the latest techniques used in the field.
+Curriculum ensures you will learn what the industry needs, including appropriate treatment practices and the latest techniques used in the field.

 Learn more about the athletic training graduate program in the UWEC course catalog.

 Applications for the summer term are due by June 1.
 To enroll in our master's in athletic training program, please fill out the UW System application and pay the $56 application fee.
 You will also need to complete the Athletic Training Centralized Application Service (ATCAS) application.
 For the ATCAS application, you will need to create an account and select UW-Eau Claire as the institution, as well as pay the $85 application fee.

 You will also need to submit the following items: